UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

     ??? note "Run Grafana"

         1. Connect to the MongoDB database
+            0. Prerequisites:
-            0. Prerequisite: MongoDB is running
+                1. MongoDB is running
+                2. Not running Sailbot Workspace in a [GitHub Codespace](./setup.md#setup-sailbot-workspace-in-a-github-codespace){target=_blank}
             1. Open the site by hovering over its local address and clicking "Open in Browser"
                 - Grafana is running on port 3000
             2. Login using the default username and password: `admin` and `admin`, respectively